ICAS Rules & Regulations

 Following the end of the Brexit transition period at the end of 2020, the Audit Regulations require amendment to reflect the changes in the relationship between the UK and the EU from 1 January 2021.
 These Regulations require formal approval by all relevant Recognised Supervisory Bodies, and relevant oversight bodies.
 In advance of this approval, the draft Regulations have been provided below for reference.
 The amended Regulations focus only on audit work in the UK and the existing Audit Regulations (January 2020) will remain in place solely for the purpose of audit work undertaken by ICAS firms in the Republic of Ireland.
 The main changes relate to removal of references to the Republic of Ireland from the Regulations, and related statutory references; and amended eligibility provisions for EEA auditors.
-It is expected that the final version of the new Regulations will be uploaded by the end of January, following review and approval by January.
-In the meantime, please contact firstname.lastname@example.org
+It is expected that the final version of the new Regulations will be uploaded in early 2021, following review and approval by Council.
+In the meantime, please contact email@example.com

-- Draft Audit Regulations pending review by Council in January 2021
+- Draft Audit Regulations pending review by Council in early 2021

 - Audit Regulations applicable from 1 January 2020